-Though many Android features work as is on My Cloud Home, there are few differences between a regular Android app and My Cloud Home app.
-You must be aware of them before starting the application development.
+Although, various Android features work as is on My Cloud Home, there are few differences between a regular Android app and an On-Device app.
+Refer the following table to understand them before building your application.

-Following features that you will see in standard android phone/table will not be available on the My Cloud Home platform.
+The following table provides information on the Android features that are not available on the My Cloud Home platform.